Homeschool Art Curriculum

 What did Michelangelo have to do with the Reformation?
 How did the Baroque period send the Pilgrims high-tailing it to the New World?
 Nothing happens in a vacuum.
 History affects art, and sometimes, art affects history.
 Art & History Interconnected explores how world events have impacted art and how different artists communicate their message through their art.

-Studio Art for Teens presents middle school and high school students with art lessons based on the masters.
+Studio Art for Teens is a homeschool art course that presents middle school and high school students with art lessons based on the masters.
 These lessons look at line, shape, texture, space, color, form, balance, etc. and then move into thematic lessons on everything from owls and sunsets to butterflies and outer space.